 Prior to starting training for any pilot’s licence, it is worth considering the medical standards required.
 Please see the Medical page for more information.

-See our list of Declared Training Organisations
+See our lists of Declared Training Organisations (by region)

 Governing associations for each kind of flying hold details of their affiliated clubs and schools.
 Please follow the links to their websites below: